LuxAter/Tabula/docs/main.md

     This function returns a boolean.

 @func Bar int Bar(double a)
-  This is a different function, it is called by @ref func:Foo.
+  This is a different function, it is called by reference.
   @param a double
     This parameter is converted to an integer.
   @return int